jenfoxbot/azure-sdk-for-c-arduino/examples/Azure_IoT_Hub_PortentaH7/README.md

 1. Install the Azure SDK for Embedded C library.

     - Navigate to **Tools > Manage Libraries**.
     - Search for the **'azure-sdk-for-c'** library.
-Install the latest version.
+    - Install the latest version.

 1. Install Arduino Mbed OS Portenta board support in the Arduino IDE.
 [Full instructions can be found here.](https://docs.arduino.cc/software/ide-v1/tutorials/getting-started/cores/arduino-mbed_portenta)

     - Navigate to **Tools > Board > Boards Manager**
     - Search for **'Portenta'** and install the **Arduino Mbed OS Portenta Boards** core.
-    - Always install the latest version.
+    - Install the latest version.

       *Note: This process may take several minutes.*

 1. Nagivate to **Tools > Board > Arduino Mbed OS Portenta Boards** and select **'Arduino Portenta H7 (M7 core)'**.